How to set up and run a workflow

 Where is generated data stored?

-When the output attribute is filled in, Terra will write the file locations (URIs) of generated files in a new column in the input data table.
+Generated files will be stored in the workspace cloud storage by default.
+Terra will write the file locations (URIs) of generated files in a new column in the input data table.

 Step 6: Submit the workflow